 There are thousands of free and premium themes available in the WordPress theme directory – you can search and install these from your WordPress Dashboard by going to Appearance → Themes → Add New.
 One of the recent (free) themes which are included in all WordPress installations (the Twenty Something series) would be a convenient starting point.
 You can always change your theme later.

-If you aren't familiar with WordPress, check out our top tips on creating a low maintenance WordPress website.
+If you aren't familiar with WordPress, check out our top tips on creating a low-maintenance WordPress website.
 If you choose your theme wisely, you won't even need to do any code – perfect for non-techies!
-CodeinWP have a good list of free WordPress themes.
+CodeinWP has a good list of free WordPress themes.

 Now you have your WordPress website ready, the next step is to upload and organize your podcast files.

 There are a couple of ways you can go about uploading your podcast.
 The less desirable option is to add your media files directly to a post or page on your WordPress site.
 This will work fine in that people will be able to access your podcast on your website.
 However, it makes it tricky to measure your podcast's success, and even trickier to get the formatting correct for submitting to iTunes.